You want smart political talk without the meltdowns?

 And today we saw America's might and power on display, both political, military, and business power.

-This is exactly why they said we're gonna lift the sanctions on Syria.
+This is exactly why they said we're going to lift the sanctions on Syria.

-We are open to start the talks with Syria, because Saudi Arabia wanted to immediately make sure they jump in and rebuild that relationship with the with the Saudis to block Iran completely out.
+We are open to start the talks to Syria because Saudi Arabia wanted to immediately make sure they jump in and rebuild that relationship with the Saudis to block Iran completely out.

 We can move that base out of Qatar tomorrow and to anywhere else.